ism55/TURPIAL_TEST/README.md

 Remember to install pip also and setup environment variables.

-Just in casae, be sure you can run virtual python environments to run this project.
+Just in case, be sure you can run virtual python environments to run this project.

 ## Virtual environment